Understanding and Recording Asset Retirement Obligations: A complete walkthrough

 Illustrative Example with Detailed Journal Entries

 Let's consider a manufacturing company that installs a new piece of equipment with an estimated useful life of 10 years.
-The company estimates that decommissioning the equipment at the end of its useful life will cost $500,000.
+On top of that, the company estimates that decommissioning the equipment at the end of its useful life will cost $500,000.
 The present value of this cost, discounted at a rate of 8%, is $315,000.

 Year 1: